Equivariant Deep Weight Space Alignment: Acknowledgements

 \section{Acknowledgements}

-This study was funded by a grant to GC from the Israel Science Foundation (ISF 737/2018), and by an equipment grant to GC and Bar-Ilan University from the Israel Science Foundation (ISF 2332/18).
+HM is the Robert J. Shillman Fellow and is supported by the Israel Science Foundation through a personal grant (ISF 264/23) and an equipment grant (ISF 532/23).
+This study was also funded by a grant to GC from the Israel Science Foundation (ISF 737/2018), by an equipment grant to GC and Bar-Ilan University from the Israel Science Foundation (ISF 2332/18), and by the Israeli Ministry of Science, Israel-Singapore binational grant 207606.